-The State of New York began an examination of the Partnership's tax returns for the years 2005 and 2006 during 2009.
-This examination remains in progress and we do not believe an increase to the reserve is necessary.
+In addition, examinations of three of AllianceBernstein's domestic corporate subsidiaries were initiated in 2010 and 2011 by state and local taxing authorities.
+These examinations remain in progress and we do not believe an increase in the reserve is necessary.
 In addition, an assessment has been received resulting from a state and local examination of AllianceBernstein's corporate subsidiary tax returns for years 2001 through 2004.
-This matter is in the appeal stage, however, we do not believe an increase in the reserve is necessary.
+This matter remains in the appeal stage, however, we do not believe an increase in the existing reserve is necessary.